 What Every artist needs to know about

-color, Secondary color and tertiary colors.
-How to use a color wheel, understand
+Primary color, Secondary color and tertiary colors.
+How to use a color

-internationally and is very popular among those who like to see beauty directly
+very popular among those who like to see beauty directly without the

-Don is also an accomplished sculptor, jewelry designer, gold and goldsmith and was owner of Diana Creations Ltd. a chain of jewelry stores
+also an accomplished sculptor, jewelry designer, Gold and Silversmith

+and was owner of Diana Creations Ltd. a chain of Jewelry stores

 featuring his original designs.
-The company was named in honor of Don's wife Diane.
-Arthritis
+The company was named in honor of Don's

-on his painting, Teaching and has just competed his book,
+Teaching and has published his book, "Artists Color Mixing Handbook,

 what every artist needs to know about paint and mixing it".